joaquinto/StackClone/README.md

 * You also need to create a `.env` file in the project root folder.

 ### Note
-After creating the `.env` file, add a secret key and postgresql database of your choosing.
+After creating the `.env` file, add a secret key, port, salt round, redis and mongoDB database of your choosing.

 ```
 PORT = 5000